alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 So overall, the result does not look too bad I guess.

-Well, this blogpost got by far too.
-I hope you nevertheless enjoyed the journey into the thunar internals ... enough storytelling for now, I really need to take care of these remaining regressions :) !
+Well, this blogpost grew by far too long.
+I hope you nevertheless enjoyed the journey into the thunar internals!

+... enough storytelling for now, I really need to take care of these remaining regressions! :)

 Many thanks to [Reuben](https://gitlab.xfce.org/reubengreen73), [AndreLDM](https://gitlab.xfce.org/andreldm), [DarkTrick](https://gitlab.xfce.org/DarkTrick) and others for early testing and bug reporting!
 And as well big thanks to AndreLDM for permitting me to use the code of [his blog](https://andreldm.com) as a base for this very first blogpost of mine!